DTop-p MoE: Sparsity-Controlled Dynamic Top-p MoE for Foundation Model Pre-training: Abstract

 \section{Abstract}

-Sparse Mixture-of-Experts (MoE) architectures effectively scale model capacity by activating only a subset of experts for each input token.
-However, the standard Top-$k$ routing strategy imposes a uniform sparsity pattern that ignores the varying difficulty of tokens.
-While Top-$p$ routing offers a flexible alternative, existing implementations typically rely on a fixed global probability threshold, which results in uncontrolled computational costs and sensitivity to hyperparameter selection.
-In this paper, we propose \ours MoE, a sparsity-controllable dynamic Top-$p$ routing mechanism.
-To resolve the challenge of optimizing a non-differentiable threshold, we utilize a Proportional-Integral (PI) controller that dynamically adjusts the probability threshold to align the running activated-expert sparsity with a specified target.
-Furthermore, we introduce a dynamic routing normalization mechanism that adapts layer-wise routing logits, allowing different layers to learn distinct expert-selection patterns while utilizing a global probability threshold.
-Extensive experiments on Large Language Models and Diffusion Transformers demonstrate that \ours consistently outperforms both Top-$k$ and fixed-threshold Top-$p$ baselines.
-Our analysis confirms that \ours maintains precise control over the number of activated experts while adaptively allocating resources across different tokens and layers.
-Furthermore, \ours exhibits strong scaling properties with respect to expert granularity, expert capacity, model size, and dataset size, offering a robust framework for large-scale MoE pre-training.
+Sparse Mixture-of-Experts architectures are essential for scaling model capacity efficiently, yet the standard Top-$k$ routing imposes a rigid sparsity pattern that ignores the intrinsic variance in token difficulty and layer-specific computational needs.
+Top-$p$ routing is more adaptive because it selects experts until their cumulative routing probability reaches a threshold, allowing confident tokens to use fewer experts and ambiguous tokens to recruit more.
+However, we demonstrate that existing naive Top-$p$ implementations with fixed global probability thresholds provide only marginal gains over Top-$k$, suffer from hyperparameter sensitivity, and result in uncontrolled computational costs.
+In this paper, we propose \ours, a sparsity-controllable dynamic routing mechanism that learns the Top-$p$ probability threshold with a Proportional-Integral controller and uses dynamic routing normalization to support layer-wise expert selection under a global sparsity constraint.
+Extensive experiments on Large Language Models and Diffusion Transformers demonstrate that \ours consistently outperforms both Top-$k$ and fixed Top-$p$ baselines while matching the average FLOPs of Top-$k$ MoE.
+Our analysis confirms that \ours exhibits strong scaling properties across expert granularity, total expert capacity, model size, and dataset size, offering a robust and efficient MoE framework for foundation model pre-training.